Anadea/anadea_blog/content/posts/saas-architecture/index.md

 **Examples of use:** Solutions, like Twilio, Stripe, Plaid, AuthO, SendGrid, Strapi provide APIs for integrating specific third-party platforms.

+{{< advert_with_cta title="Want to build your own SaaS application?" description="Our experts will analyze your needs and find the most cost-effective development approach." button="Schedule a consultation!" url="https://calendly.com/irina_anadea/30min?back=1&month=2025-08" >}}

-SaaS Tenancy Models
+### SaaS Tenancy Models

 The next way to differentiate types of SaaS applications architecture is related to customers (tenants) of a platform and the way they use the offered resources.

-Single-tenant SaaS Architecture
+### Single-tenant SaaS Architecture

 This architecture is designed to dedicate an entire instance of the application to a single customer (or tenant).
 Each customer in this setup operates in a fully isolated environment.
 This approach is especially valued by organizations with complex customization needs, strict compliance requirements, or heightened sensitivity around data privacy and control.

 Businesses can modify app behavior, UI/UX components, and database structures in full accordance with their needs.
 Apart from this, they can integrate these SaaS solutions with specialized internal tools, while such integrations are often restricted in shared environments.

 Let’s have a look at the pluses and minuses of this SaaS platform architecture.

-Benefits:
+#### Benefits

-The data of each tenant is fully independent.
+* The data of each tenant is fully independent.
 It means that even if a provider has a lot of customers, their data isn’t accessed by other vendors.

-As all databases are separate, even if one gets hacked, all others will stay safe.
+* As all databases are separate, even if one gets hacked, all others will stay safe.

-A high level of customization is allowed for both hardware and software elements.
+* A high level of customization is allowed for both hardware and software elements.

-In case of any downtimes, data loss, or any other issues, thanks to isolated backups, users can recover their data more quickly than in those situations when one database is used by several tenants.
+* In case of any downtimes, data loss, or any other issues, thanks to isolated backups, users can recover their data more quickly than in those situations when one database is used by several tenants.

-Pitfalls:
+#### Pitfalls

-Maintenance, customization, and hosting are expensive.
+* Maintenance, customization, and hosting are expensive.

-As a rule, a tenant is the only authorized party that is able to manage such a system, and all processes (e.g., upgrading or updating) are often time-consuming.
+* As a rule, a tenant is the only authorized party that is able to manage such a system, and all processes (e.g., upgrading or updating) are often time-consuming.

-Not all single-tenant systems are well-optimized.
+* Not all single-tenant systems are well-optimized.
 As a result, their performance is often poor since not all resources can be used.

-Examples of use: Solutions for users that require deep customization; platforms for highly regulated industries.
+**Examples of use:** Solutions for users that require deep customization; platforms for highly regulated industries.
 Microsoft Dynamics 365, Workday, and Adobe Experience Manager provide single-tenant offerings.

-Multi-tenant SaaS Architecture
+### Multi-tenant SaaS Architecture

 This type of architecture is able to serve more than one customer, meaning that all tenants use a shared application infrastructure and database.
 Despite sharing resources, the data of each tenant must remain private and inaccessible to others.
 To ensure this, cloud providers have to introduce specific measures like authentication and authorization mechanisms, role-based access control (RBAC) tools, data encryption, as well as security audits and activity monitoring.

 Let’s also consider the pros and cons of this type of platform, which is a popular choice for many cloud businesses.

-Advantages:
+#### Advantages

-Multi-tenant platforms are more cost-efficient as the cost per user is lower.
+* Multi-tenant platforms are more cost-efficient as the cost per user is lower.

-The onboarding of each customer is a straightforward process.
+* The onboarding of each customer is a straightforward process.

-System maintenance is typically managed by a vendor, not individual users.
+* System maintenance is typically managed by a vendor, not individual users.
 Hence, the system versioning, updates, and issues troubleshooting are consistent and timely.
-High security is ensured thanks to the possibility of implementing additional protection measures at the application level, including multi-factor authentication, single sign-on (SSO), and rate limiting.
+* High security is ensured thanks to the possibility of implementing additional protection measures at the application level, including multi-factor authentication, single sign-on (SSO), and rate limiting.

-Disadvantages:
+#### Disadvantages

-Data backup is a more complex task than it is with a single-tenant model.
+* Data backup is a more complex task than it is with a single-tenant model.

-Less customization is available.
+* Less customization is available.

-If a software provider has any technical issues, they may have a negative impact on all users.
+* If a software provider has any technical issues, they may have a negative impact on all users.
 As a result, more time will be required to solve the problems.

-Migration from a multi-tenant SaaS platform can be difficult because of shared infrastructure and proprietary data models.
+* Migration from a multi-tenant SaaS platform can be difficult because of shared infrastructure and proprietary data models.

-Examples of use: Solutions of different types that are targeted at a broad market.
+**Examples of use:** Solutions of different types that are targeted at a broad market.
 Atlassian, Zoom, Slack, and Google Workspace are among them.

-Models of Multi-tenant SaaS Software
+### Models of Multi-tenant SaaS Software

 There are several types of multi-tenant architecture based on how databases are used by tenants.

-Single database for multiple tenants.
-This model is quite close to the traditional understanding of multi-tenant databases.
+1. **Single database for multiple tenants.** This model is quite close to the traditional understanding of multi-tenant databases.
 Users share the same storage, resources, and database.
 It’s more cost-effective, but often presents degraded performance if too many computing resources and storage space are allocated for one user.

-Single database per tenant.
-In this model, each tenant has its own dedicated database.
+2. **Single database per tenant.** In this model, each tenant has its own dedicated database.
 As each database contains only the data for a single tenant, there is no overlap of data between tenants at the database level.
 This approach ensures better customization as it makes it easier to tailor database configurations for individual tenants.
 Moreover, a spike or load in one database doesn’t directly impact others.
 That’s why it’s a perfect model for cases when tenants require strong isolation.

-Sharded database for multiple tenants.
-In this model, data from multiple tenants is spread across multiple shards (databases).
+3. **Sharded database for multiple tenants.** In this model, data from multiple tenants is spread across multiple shards (databases).
 Each shard contains data for a subset of tenants, rather than all of them.
 This guarantees higher reliability.
 If one shard has issues, only a subset of tenants is affected.
 It is also more economical compared to using a single database per tenant.

-Hybrid sharded database for multiple tenants.
-This model ensures a lot of flexibility for a software provider who has the right to move users into sharded or dedicated databases.
+4. **Hybrid sharded database for multiple tenants.** This model ensures a lot of flexibility for a software provider who has the right to move users into sharded or dedicated databases.
 With this architecture, vendors can provide different access rights to different groups of tenants.
 For example, when premium users get access to a full range of app features, trial program users access only limited resources.

-How to Choose the Right SaaS Applications Architecture?
+## How to Choose the Right SaaS Applications Architecture?

 When you are planning to launch a SaaS solution, clarify what your solution should look like and what architecture type it should have.
 To guide you, we’ve prepared a checklist of the most critical aspects to consider:

-What services are you going to deliver to users?
+* What services are you going to deliver to users?

-Do they need to use your cloud services or just storage?
+* Do they need to use your cloud services or just storage?

-Do you need to provide a common database to all your customers?
+* Do you need to provide a common database to all your customers?
 Can they share the same app hardware?

-Would it be sensible to create different databases for your customers but ensure a similar architecture for them?
+* Would it be sensible to create different databases for your customers but ensure a similar architecture for them?

-Is it required to provide isolated apps and databases in SaaS for all customers?
+* Is it required to provide isolated apps and databases in SaaS for all customers?

 The business world is very dynamic.
 New circumstances may require the introduction of new workflows and approaches.
 As a result, in time, the initially chosen SaaS architecture patterns may be unable to address your ongoing needs.
-Hiring an experienced development team, like Anadea, will help you modernize your solution or migrate it to another environment.
+Hiring an experienced development team, like Anadea, will help you [modernize your solution or migrate it to another environment.](https://anadea.info/services/saas-development)

-Non-Functional Requirements to Consider
+### Non-Functional Requirements to Consider

 When talking about different SaaS environment examples, we need to pay attention not only to their behaviors and functions (functional requirements), but also to how they should perform their functions.
 These requirements are known as non-functional.

-Security
+### Security

 SaaS applications often handle sensitive data.
 That’s why it is a must to introduce strong security measures like data encryption, identity and access management, as well as secure development practices.